smcameron/gaseous-giganticus/README.md

 To gain an understanding of how the program works, see [this slideshow](https://smcameron.github.io/space-nerds-in-space/gaseous-giganticus-slides/slideshow.html#1).
 Use arrow keys to navigate.
 That slideshow does not work well on mobile, so find a real computer.

 If you're looking for a challenge, it would be really cool to do a more proper fluid simulation.
 This could *probably* be done by advecting the velocity field and then eliminating divergence from it, something like [what is described here](https://www.karlsims.com/fluid-flow.html), except done on the surface of a sphere instead of on a plane.
 The velocity field is contained in the [vf structure](https://github.com/smcameron/gaseous-giganticus/blob/master/gaseous-giganticus.c#L115).
+Some framework code is already in place, we "just" need to implement the body of the functions advect_velocity_field() and remove_divergences().

 Please read CONTRIBUTING.md